gisma/link2gi2018/PITCHME.md

 ### What are the key features of link2GI?

   - GRASS 7.x, SAGA 2.x - current release,OTB - all releases
-  - detecting all/most existing intallations of GRASS7, SAGA, and Orfeo Toolbox
+  - detects all/most existing intallations of GRASS7, SAGA, and Orfeo Toolbox
-    - providing correct temporary/permanent user envionments as required by the requested GIS software to support both command line and existing wrapper packages `RSAGA`, `rgrass7`
+  - provides correct temporary/permanent user envionments as required by the requested GIS software to support both command line and existing wrapper packages `RSAGA`, `rgrass7`
-    - first version of a simple OTB wrapper
+  - simplifying OTB calls via a first list-based OTB wrapper

++++

 +++
 ### GRASS GIS